 Quick Test with feeling - first Euro series

 For the "Feel" test it is important where to take hold of the banknote.
 Take the banknote with thumb and index on the trapezoid field (see green arrow) to feel a strong raised printing.
 As you will have to adjust the orientation of the banknote anyway, use the second hand to draw the banknote, making the copyright line BCE, ECB, EZB, EKT, EKP slip between the fingers of the first hand.

 Get hold of the banknote by laying one finger on the trapezoid field.

 Draw the banknote in a way that the raised printing oft the copyright line BCE, ECB, EZB, EKT, EKP slips between the fingers of the first hand.

-Each banknote has a "Tilt”-feature on the front and on the reverse side: A hologram on the front side and a colour-changing feature on the reverse side.
-Therefore, always a "Tilt”-feature is visible.
+Each banknote of the first series has a "Tilt” feature on the front and on the reverse side: A hologram on the front side and a colour-changing feature on the reverse side.
+Therefore, always a "Tilt” feature is visible.
 Begin to look at the banknote when your vis-à-vis starts passing the banknote.
 When he stretches his arm, the viewing angle on the banknote changes.
 Often you can check the money before even touching it.

 However, if the banknote was folded or you could not see the "Tilt" feature for any other reason, then you have to unfold and adjust the orientation anyway.
 You should be able to include a discreet tilting in this movement while looking at the banknote.